joannajjliu/eco-hacks-FE/README.md

 open chrome and go to URL 'chrome://extensions/' select 'load unpacked' and select the build folder of this project after this initial setup you only have to update the extension after rebuilding the project

+# Overview

+script.js is injected into Chrome on startup, this will send product model number to the extension to be used